 On 21 June the cultural organisations, Cadanz building consortium and the municipal administration together gave the starting signal by projecting an image of the cultural centre on a large screen.
 This is how the Spuiplein should look in the future: lively and green.

 Work will be carried out in the coming months on the foundation of the building.
 As of the end of 2017 the work will shift more to above the ground and the contours of the building will start to take shape.
-The new cultural complex will open its doors in 2020.

 Development of Spuikwartier area